 Finally, we here at Eclectica have struggled with how to handle simultaneous submissions.
 Now that we're using this tool (Submittable), we are accepting them, but we still ask that authors notify us immediately (withdraw through Submittable and/or email to email@example.com) if the work is accepted elsewhere.

 Please submit a single story, up to 20,000 words.

 Please submit up to five poems.

 The challenge is to write a poem that incorporates four words pre-selected by the Poetry Editor.
 Open to everyone, including editors, former contributors, and anyone who wants to give it a try.
 Participants may submit up to three poems.
-The words for this Issue are afternoon, ordinary, obscure, and spoil.
+The words for this issue are gallery, siren, ribbon, and uniform.